gzywiecki/github-slideshow/_posts/0000-01-02-gzywiecki.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to git hub GZ  slide!"
 ---
 This Git hub Gary's files
 Use the left arrow to go back!